I Know It's Fiction. Shut Up.

 I think the sun will shine on those yet-to-be-named characters again.
 Especially (please, Kevin!) on the brothers who never got their goodbye.

 If Marvel believes in emotional symmetry, Thor and Loki, older and changed, will stand together again, but bound by more than fate.
-A therapeutic session within a fantastical CGI-generated performance.
+Maybe a therapeutic reunion within a fantastical CGI-generated performance.

-[4] Not unlike most of my family gatherings, except with better costumes and slightly less yelling.
+[4] Not unlike most of my family gatherings, but with better outfits.

-I think this is a setup.
-We’re heading to Secret Wars, and Marvel is playing the long game again.
+We’re heading to Secret Wars, and we all know Marvel is playing the long game again.

-So here are my entire predictable, mostly regurgitated thoughts.
+So here's my completely predictable, mostly regurgitated take.
 (Yes, I've read the same half-dozen theories you have.)
+I know I sound like someone who should probably go outside more, but hear me out:

-Doom looks like someone Peter loved as a father figure.
-But (if/when) they meet, there’s no recognition.
-Just a cold stare and a “Who’s Mr. Stark?”.
+- The crisis of perception: Doom arrives looking exactly like the ghost of someone Peter Parker loved, and for a heart-mealting moment, he sees the man who taught him everything.
+But (if/when) they meet, there’s nothing but a cold stare and a flat “Who’s Mr. Stark?”.
 Uggghhhh…..

-He’ll come back just long enough to see what he might’ve become.
+- Earth-616 Tony Stark: He’ll show up just long enough to see what he could've become if only.
 And then they’ll take him away again.

 Because Marvel lives for inflicting that kind of emotional trauma.